jcsu1835/AESPA/README.md

 # Release Notes
 + Date Released 2026.
 8. 02
   + Adding function to check elevation consistencies
-  + Fixing some of bugs
+  + Fixing some bugs
 + Date Released 2026.
 7. 26
   + Adding color indicator on the heat map
   + Adding function to adjust starting and finishing times
   + Adding function to locate the nodes wieh min and max values
-  + Fixing some of bugs
+  + Fixing some bugs
   + Improving UI
 + Date Released 2026.
 7. 11
   + Adding more functionals of heat map